SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. code-block:: console

-    pip install papermill numpy pandas feather-format matplotlib seaborn pip freeze > requirements.txt
+    pip install papermill pandas feather-format seaborn
+    pip freeze > requirements.txt
     git add requirements.txt
-    git commit -m"Installed papermill, numpy, pandas, feather-format, matplotlib, seaborn" git push
+    git commit -m"Installed papermill, pandas, feather-format, seaborn" git push

 .. warning::

-  Make sure that you update the ``requirements.txt`` file after you install packages.
-  This ensures that the packages needed to work on your project will be used by your peers when collaborating on a project.
+  Make sure that you update the ``requirements.txt`` file after you install new packages.
+This ensures that the packages needed to work on your project will be available to your peers when collaborating on a project.

 When updating and pushing the ``requirements.txt`` file to your project repository, the Renku platform will update the Python stack used to launch your JupyterLab instance.
-The next time you use the **Launch JupyterLab** button, it will come with these packages already installed.
+If you shut down your notebook server, the next time you use the **Launch JupyterLab** button, the packages will come already pre-installed in the new server's environment.

 Work using JupyterLab
 ^^^^^^^^^^^^^^^^^^^^^